JuroOravec/crawlee-one/docs/user-guide.md

 - [Web scraping in 2023: the beginner's guide](https://blog.apify.com/web-scraping-guide/)
 - [Introduction to Apify Platform](https://docs.apify.com/academy/apify-platform)

-Let's assume you have a scraper that was written with Crawlee One, and you're using it through the Apify platform.
+Let's assume you have a scraper that was written with CrawleeOne, and you're using it through the Apify platform.

 ### Via Apify Platform

-If everything is configured right, then for your scraper, you should see all inputs that are made available thanks to Crawlee One:
+If everything is configured right, then for your scraper, you should see all inputs that are made available thanks to CrawleeOne:

 ![user-guide-input-ui-closed](./user-guide-input-ui-closed.png)